astriiddev/Ami-Sampler-VST/README.md

 - As a VST3 in Ardour 8
 - As an LV2 in Ardour 8
 - As an LV2 in MusE

+# Special thanks to

+ - Olav Sørensen (8bitbubsy)
+ - The folks over at WinUAE
+ - The folks over at Cloanto/Amiga Forever
+ - And, of course, to Commodore themselves